srabuini/feriados/README.md

 ### Function

-`Function` is a holiday that is calculated each year, like *Easter*
+`Function` is a holiday that is calculated for every year, like *Easter*

 ``` ruby
 calendar.add Feriados::Rules::Easter